-McClure attended New Milford High School where he acted in school productions and even won the Paper Mill Playhouse Rising Star Award for Outstanding Performance by an Actor in a Leading Role for his performance in the titular role of Where’s Charley?
-Whilst at Montclair State University in New Jersey, he also returned to his former school to direct musicals between 2003 and 2006.
+Robert McClure was born on June 15, 1982 in New Milford, New Jersey.
+McClure attended New Milford High School, where he acted in school productions and won the Paper Mill Playhouse Rising Star Award for Outstanding Performance by an Actor in a Leading Role for his performance in the titular role of Where’s Charley?
+While at Montclair State University in New Jersey, he also returned to his former school to direct musicals between 2003 and 2006.

-Since then, McClure has starred on Broadway as Jack Singer in Honeymoon in Vegas (2014-15), as Tim Allgood in Noises Off (2015-16), as Nick Bottom in Something Rotten!
-(2016-17, and on the National Tour 2017-2018), and as Adam Maitland in Beetlejuice (2019).
+Since then, McClure has starred on Broadway as Jack Singer in Honeymoon in Vegas (2014-15), as Tim Allgood in Noises Off (2015-16), as Nick Bottom in Something Rotten! on Broadway (2016-17) and on the national tour (2017-2018), and as Adam Maitland in Beetlejuice (2019).

-His screen credits include appearances in the likes of “Person of Interest,” “Elementary,” and “The Good Fight,” all on CBS.
+His screen credits include appearances in Person of Interest, Elementary, and The Good Fight, all on CBS.